danschultz/reactive_web_dart/README.md

 ### Controllers

 The `ModelController` is responsible for driving the logic for model updates, and is inspired by approaches seen in Elm.
 The controller is initialized with an empty model and is updated by passing an `Action` function to `ModelController.update()`.
+The `Action` function is passed a reference to the current model, and returns a new version with the action's changes.
 Model changes can be observed by listening to `ModelController.model` which returns a stream.

 **Example:** A `ModelController` that manages the `ClickCounter` model.